-UNiKA products are designed and manufactured in the Taiwan to the highest quality standard.
+UNiKA products are designed and manufactured in Taiwan to the highest quality standard.
 However, if something does go wrong with a product, UNiKA Electronic Co., Ltd. will repair or replace such product in accordance with this warranty policy in any country served by an authorized UNiKA distributor.
-This warranty complements any national or regional law obligations of dealers, partners or national distributors and does not affect your statutory rights as a consumer.
-This warranty will only apply to products by purchased from legal UNiKA distributor or dealer, partner etc. This warranty will be effective from the serial number and initial date of purchase and will be valid for the warranty periods detailed as distributor's sales and service document.
+This warranty complements any national or regional law obligations of dealers, partner or national distributors and does not affect your statutory rights as a consumer.
+This warranty will only apply to products purchased from a legal UNiKA distributor or dealer, partner etc. This warranty will be effective from the serial number and initial date of purchase and will be valid for the warranty periods detailed as distributor's sales and service document.
 No claim under this warranty will be valid unless accompanied by proof of purchase of the product to which the warranty claim relates.
-This warranty is transferable from owner to owner and will apply and remain with the product to which it relates from the initial date of purchase.
+This warranty is transferable from owner to owner and will apply and remain with the product to which it relates from the initial date of purchase for the specified term in the distributor's Area, as long as it's supported with the original proof of purchase.

-UNiKA Service and Warranty Form
+UNIKA Service and Warranty Form